KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 4. Recommendation: The module imports `+ self.currentLeague +` (used in `MMM-MyTeams-LeagueTable.js`), `+ url);
             }

-            ` (used in `MMM-MyTeams-LeagueTable.js`) but does not list them in package.json.
+            this.sendSocketNotification(` (used in `MMM-MyTeams-LeagueTable.js`) but does not list them in package.json.
 Add these dependencies to package.json so they can be installed automatically.
 Declare every non built-in dependency you import so it can be installed automatically.
 5. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 6. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
 7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).